-It’s that time of year again!
+It’s that time of year again.
 With a new year ahead, the future is full of possibilities.
-Whether you’re aiming to reach a fitness goal or want to kick a bad habit, New Year resolutions are the perfect opportunity to start making those changes you’ve been thinking about all year – at last!
+Whether you’re aiming to reach a fitness goal or want to kick a bad habit, New Year resolutions are the perfect opportunity to start making those changes you’ve been thinking about all year.

-We know change is hard, especially when it comes to building new, lasting habits.
-But we think that with a little motivation, anything is possible!
+Change is hard, especially when it comes to building new, lasting habits.
+But with a little motivation, anything is possible.
 And what better motivation is there than smashing your goals - and saving a bit of money while you’re at it?
-So, for that extra dash of inspiration this resolution season, we’ve come up with a handy list of common resolutions that can also make you better with your money...
+So, for that extra dash of inspiration we’ve come up with a handy list of resolutions that could make you better with your money...

 1. Get active

-We know you’ve heard it before – ‘get more exercise’ appears in your news feed every single New Year.
-But this resolution really packs a punch, going a long way towards a healthy heart - and wallet.
+"Get more exercise" appears in your newsfeed every single New Year.
+But this resolution really packs a punch, going a long way towards a healthy heart (and wallet).
 A lot of people worry that committing to a fitness routine has to cost a fortune, but it all depends on how you approach it.
-Try walking or running to work -- along with the health benefits, think of what you could save on commuter fares!
+Try walking or running to work- along with the health benefits, think of what you could save on commuter fares.
 If you’re aiming to amp up your cardio, think about whether a gym membership is really the right option for you.
-Between activation fees and monthly contracts, gym memberships aren't cheap, and you can get just as good a work out – and a way more scenic one at that – by hitting the trails outdoors.
+Between activation fees and monthly contracts, gym memberships aren't cheap, and you can get just as good a workout – and a more scenic one, too – by hitting the trails outdoors.

 2. Ditch the habit

-From reusable water bottles to keep cups for your morning coffee, there are loads of ways to ditch your plastic habit.
-So, if you’re trying to stick to a more sustainable way of living, it could be well worth investing in up a reusable cup or bottle.
-And of course, if you’re bringing in your own drinks, that's less cash spent on popping to the shop for another hydration - or caffeine- fix.
-If you can’t resist your favourite coffee shop, keep an eye out for discounts – lots of cafés now offer a green discount just for bringing in your cup!
-So, give a boost to those budgets, all with a clear conscience!
+From reusable water bottles to keep-cups for your morning coffee, there are loads of ways to ditch the plastic.
+So, if you’re trying to stick to a more sustainable way of living, it could be well worth investing in a reusable cup or bottle.
+And if you’re bringing in your own drink, that's less cash spent popping to the shop for your caffeine fix.
+If you can’t resist your favourite coffee shop, keep an eye out for discounts – lots of cafés now offer a green discount for bringing in your own cup.
+So, give a boost to those budgets, all with a clear conscience.

 4. Spend time with the people who matter most

 They say time is money, and in today’s hectic world it’s never been more true.
-Coming up at the top of many resolution lists is spending more time with the people who really matter, from family to friends.
+Topping many resolution lists is spending more time with the people who matter, from family to friends.
 It's easier said than done, but fighting FOMO for social events that matter less to you can really free up time for those occasions that matter.
-By ditching all the extra nights out, you can save a lot, too!
+By ditching all the extra nights out, you can save a lot, too.